 |Panasonic GM5« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GM5|

 |Panasonic G6« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 |Panasonic GX1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic GX1|

-It is notable that the Canon R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
-The GX7 lacks such a headphone port.
+It is notable that the Canon R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The GX7 does not feature such a mic input.

 Review summary: Panasonic GX7 vs Canon R

 So how do things add up?
 Which of the two cameras – the Panasonic GX7 or the Canon R – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.